Ruth Shalit

-Ruth Shalit Barrett (/ʃəˈliːt/; born 1971) is an American freelance writer and journalist whose work has appeared in The New Republic, The Wall Street Journal, ELLE, New York Magazine and The Atlantic.
+Ruth Shalit Barrett (/ʃəˈliːt/; born 1971) is an American freelance writer and journalist whose articles have appeared in The New Republic, The Wall Street Journal, ELLE, New York Magazine and The Atlantic.

-In 1999 she resigned from The New Republic following claims of plagiarism and inaccuracy.
-In 2020, The Atlantic retracted an article she wrote for them after it emerged that she had lied to the magazine's fact-checking department.

-Shalit Barrett graduated from Princeton University in 1992 and had her journalistic debut with Reason that same year.
-Soon after, she was offered an internship at The New Republic.
-Shalit was considered to be an up-and-coming young journalist throughout the 1990s after she was promoted to an associate editor position at The New Republic, writing cover stories for the political weekly.
-She also wrote for the New York Times Magazine and had a $45,000-a-year contract to do pieces for GQ.
+In 1994 and 1995, she was discovered to have plagiarized portions of several articles she wrote for the New Republic, and to have made several substantial errors in another.

 She is the sister of conservative writer and author Wendy Shalit.
 She married Henry Robertson Barrett IV in 2004, becoming the stepdaughter-in-law of Edward Klein.
 Robertson Barrett was the Vice President of Media Strategy and Operations at Yahoo! before becoming the president of Hearst's digital division in 2016.

 As of 2020, Shalit lives in Westport, Connecticut, with her husband and two children.

-Plagiarism and inaccuracies

-New Republic
+Career

+Shalit graduated from Princeton University in 1992 and made her journalistic debut with Reason that same year.
+Soon after, she was offered an internship at The New Republic.
+Shalit was considered to be an up-and-coming young journalist throughout the 1990s after she was promoted to an associate editor position at The New Republic, writing cover stories for the political weekly.
+She also wrote for the New York Times Magazine and GQ.

 In 1994 and 1995, Shalit was discovered to have plagiarized portions of several articles she wrote for New Republic.
+One story included unattributed prose by Legal Times writer Daniel Klaidman, another text by National Journal’s Paul Starobin.

 In the fall of 1995, Shalit wrote a 13,000-word piece about race relations at The Washington Post.
 Shalit later admitted to "major errors" in the article, such as an assertion that a Washington, D.C., contractor who had never been indicted had served a prison sentence for corruption; misquoting a number of staffers; and numerous factual errors, such as mistakenly claiming that certain jobs at The Post were reserved for Black employees.

 She left the New Republic in January 1999.